MusicOfMusiX/disasterfinder/README.md

     3: Europe
     4: Oceania

-### Season indexing
-    0: Winter, months 12, 1, 2
-    1: Spring, months 3, 4, 5
-    2: Summer, months 6, 7, 8
-    3: Fall, months 9, 10, 11

 ### Search interest longevity
 - Minimum 1 month, maximum 3 months.
 - Add month when next month interest >= 0.7 * peak interest.

 ## Notes
-`read_csv_raw` reads everything from a given dataset, even when not all rows are used.
+`process_datasetX` reads everything from a given dataset, even when not all rows are used.
 Despite the slight sacrifice in performance, this makes the processing of data easier later on.

-## Usage
-TBD